fedor-rusak/svgGraphViewer/README.md

 * In some cases we need width and height and for now we save it in SVG attributes

 ## History

+## 0.27
+- nodes can be moved
+- root svg element now has type and name
+- Refactoring.
+Translate as separate function now.

 ## 0.26
 - SVG layer type system introduced.
 New API.